paulnta/Polliwog/report/part2/README.md

 ### <a name="APIDOC"></a> REST API Documentation

-The REST API has been documented while it was being both designed and implemented.
-A dedicated tool has been used for that purpose.
-It has been decided to use the RESTful API Modeling Language (RAML) as it was the case for the first part of the project.
+The REST API was documented while it was being both designed and implemented.
+A dedicated tool was used for that purpose.
+It was decided to use the RESTful API Modeling Language (RAML) as with the first part of the project.
 It is useless to enumerate all its advantages except maybe one: RAML makes it very easy to fully describe resources in a generic and concise way.

 The current version of the REST API Documentation is well furnished.
-Every endpoint has been fully documented except the moods one due to reasons of time.
+Every endpoint has been fully documented except the moods one due to time constraints.
 Anyway, it is provided with various examples of use for both requests and responses.
-Entities schemas have also been made available.
+Entity schemas have also been made available.
 This allows one to know exactly which data type is expected for a specfic property of a payload.

-HTTP status codes likely returned by the server are enumerated when necessary.
+HTTP status codes likely to be returned by the server are enumerated when necessary.
 These codes have been chosen according to the HTTP specification.
-For example, when a POST request is performed in order to create a resource, it is expected from the server to return the 201 HTTP status code meaning that the resource has been successfully created.
+For example, when a POST request is performed in order to create a resource, it is expected from the server to return the 201 HTTP status code, meaning that the resource has been successfully created.

-While RAML was used to document the REST API, some additional tools have been exploited in order to generate the said documentation.
+While RAML was used to document the REST API, some additional tools were exploited in order to generate said documentation.
 Two versions of the REST API documentation have been generated:
 * an HTML version for the Web application
 * a Markdown version for the project repository.

-This documentation generation has been made possible by the following generators:
+This documentation generation was made possible by the following generators:

 * [raml2html](https://github.com/raml2html/raml2html), a RAML to HTML documentation generator.
 * [raml2md](https://github.com/raml2html/raml2md), a RAML to Markdown documentation generator.

 The REST API documentation is not finished yet.
 It was planned to provide the documentation with general information about the API and the Web application.
-The purpose of that was to made aware any user about both key concepts and key mechanisms related to the application.
-For example, one of the feature of the platform is to ensure privacy for a lecture meaning that it is available only to some authorized users.
-The goal of a such information available in the API documentation would be to remind this interesting feature and to describe it with more details.
+The purpose of that was to make users aware of both key concepts and key mechanisms related to the application.
+For example, one of the feature of the platform is to ensure privacy for a lecture, meaning that it is available only to some authorized users.
+The goal of having such information available in the API documentation would be to remind users of this interesting feature and to describe it in more detail.

 >The REST API documentation is not available on the web application yet.
-It has not been integreted on the client side for reasons of time.
-Anyway, a local version can still be downloaded [here](https://github.com/paulnta/Teaching-HEIGVD-TWEB-2015-Project/tree/master/api) .
+It was not integrated on the client side because of time constaints.
+However, a local version can still be downloaded [here](https://github.com/paulnta/Teaching-HEIGVD-TWEB-2015-Project/tree/master/api).

 ## <a name="Work"></a> Remaining Work